-When must contractors pay RST?
-When must they collect RST?
+When must contractors pay RST, when must they collect RST?

 - Contractors are required to pay RST on purchases of materials and taxable services that they install into real property.
 They should not charge RST on their billings for construction, installation, maintenance or repair of real property. - Contractors are required to pay RST on purchases, rentals and leases of equipment; repairs to equipment; and supplies they use in performing work on real property.
-[See page 4 of this bulletin for tax payment on equipment temporarily brought into Manitoba by non-resident contractors]. - Contractors do not pay RST on purchases of materials or other goods for resale (i.e. supply only contracts).
-The contractor collects the RST from the customer and remits it to the Taxation Division. - Contractors do not pay RST on their purchases of goods and services that are "supplied and installed" for a customer, whereby the goods remain TPP after installation (ex. production equipment; supplies of M&E systems/components only).
-In this case the contractor must collect the tax from the customer on the total contract price including the charges for installing the goods.
+[See page 4 in this bulletin for tax payment on equipment temporarily brought into Manitoba by non-resident contractors]. - Contractors do not pay RST on purchases of materials or other goods for resale (i.e. supply only contracts).
+The contractor collects the RST from the customer and remits it to the Taxation Division. - Contractors do not pay RST on their purchases of goods and services that are "supplied and installed" for a customer, whereby the goods remain TPP after installation (ex. production equipment, M&E systems).